ranger-marsh/Restorative-Justice-App/README.md

-Restorative justice can impact individuals and communities.
+Restorative justice can have a significant impact on individuals and communities.
 This application is an attempt to streamline part of this process.

 I was tasked with referring individuals to a restorative justice community court.
 This court allows people to repair the harm of their crimes without getting criminal record. to learn more about restorative justice visit [Wikipedia](https://goo.gl/Vcv9Hj).